RamanGodun/Firebase-with-riverpod/ADR.md

 ## ❓ Context

-The goal of this project (`firebase_with_riverpod`) is to provide a **scalable, and testable Flutter boilerplate** that integrates:
+The goal of this project (`firebase_with_riverpod`) is to provide a **scalable, and testable adbanced Flutter blueprint app** that integrates:

 - 🔥 **Firebase** (Authentication, Firestore)
 - 🧩 **Riverpod** (state management, DI, codegen)
 - 🧱 **Clean Architecture** principles
-- 🎯 Modern Flutter best practices (hooks, extensions, sealed types)
+- 🎯 Modern Flutter best practices
 - 🍏 **iOS/macOS-style UX and theming**

-The blueprint is optimized for cross-platform development:

-- ✅ Android
+- GoRouter navigation
-- ✅ iOS
+-
-- ✅ Web (Firebase config support)

 It includes full support for:
 - 🆕 Sign Up
 - 🔐 Sign In
 - 🔁 Password Reset / Change
 - ✅ Email Verification
 - 🔑 Re-authentication Flow

-All features are modularized and designed with **separation of concerns** and **testability** in mind.
+All features are modularized and designed with **separation of concerns**, that ensures app testability and flexibility

 ---